mishakorzik/open-port/README.md

 # open-port
 ##### This tool uses serveo.net hosting, which is located in Europe, so there may be problems with connection in other continents.

+##### Also, this tool requires a stable Internet, if there is no Internet, the ports will be closed

 ##### This tool works well on Linux and Windows, so the code is optimized.

 ## Install